-Donor relationships can be tricky.
-Yet they’re KEY to successful fundraising.
+Managing a donor relationship can be tricky.
+Yet it’s KEY to successful fundraising.

 I bet you’ve said or heard this at some point in your life: “It’s like you don’t understand me at all.”